 At the end of this Guide, we offer best practices and a list of sources and references for further information on these issues.
-In this version we have also added a Privacy Law Timeline.

 We welcome your comments on this Guide and any suggestions you might have for data privacy and security issues to cover in future editions.